open-eid/SiVa/docs/siva3/interfaces.md

 From Simple Report following messages, that are considered false-positive in Estonian context, are filtered out:
 * Warning: _The organization name is missing in the trusted certificate!_
 * Warning: _The trusted certificate does not match the trust service!_
-* Error: _The certificate is not related to a granted status at time-stamp lowest POE time!_
+* Error: _The certificate is not related to a granted status at time-stamp lowest POE time!_ (only in case of signatures)
+  * In case of time stamp token in ASiC-S, the error is moved under warnings and additional warning is added:
+    * "_Found a timestamp token not related to granted status.
+If not yet covered with a fresh timestamp token, this container might become invalid in the future._"

 Above messages are filtered out only in Simple Report.